Your First Waveform

 - Selected Variables (bottom)

-Section titled “Step 2: Load Your Waveform”Click Load Files in the Files & Scopes panel header.
+Section titled “Step 2: Load a Waveform”Click Load Files in the Files & Scopes panel header.

-Navigate to your waveform file and select it.
+Navigate to test_files/simple.vcd and select it.
 Click Load.

 Your file appears in the Files & Scopes tree with its time span: